scottcolfer/scottcolfer.github.io/_posts/ten-years-of-espresso.md

 I was rencently throwing out some old receipts and was suprised to find that I bought my first espresso machine eight years ago - it made me realise that I've come a long way since those first bitter, watery attempts back when the UK was starting prepartion to host the Olympics.
-Here's what I've learned in that time.
+Here's what I've learned in that time about making espresso at home: what to buy, and how to use it.

 ## Why espresso?